A somber feel at D.C. protest on day of George Floyd’s funeral

 God “can change the heart of the king,” said Floyd, who leads Heart Changers Church in Silver Spring.
 So “we are praying even at 1600 Black Lives Matter Plaza.”

 The pastors were standing close to the White House, but even closer to St. John’s Church.
-That’s where President Trump held a Bible and posed for a photo last week after police forcibly cleared demonstrators away from Lafayette Park with a chemical irritant and rubber bullets so that he could walk there from the White House.
+That’s where President Trump held a Bible and posed for a photo last week after police forcibly cleared demonstrators away from Lafayette Square with a chemical irritant and rubber projectiles so that he could walk there from the White House.

 This was not lost on the faith leaders.